diogoftm/D-RSA/randgen/README.md

 pip3 install -r requirements.txt
 ```

 Make sure the randgen-conf.json or another file that follows its structure has the test parametrs you want.
-The run randgen:
+Then run randgen:
 ```
 python3 randgen.py <conf_file.json>
 ```